StanczakDominik/SC2GoalTracker/README.md

 A light-weight, hands-free tool that gets data from SC2 replays.

 # How to use
-Customization can be adjusted in the settings.SC2GT for now which can be opened using notepad
+Customization can be adjusted in the settings.SC2GT for now which can be opened using notepad and is right next to the executable
 * main_race_only - [[True/False]] Only tracks replays of race specified in the "main_race" field
 * main_race - [[Protoss/Terran/Zerg]] - No support for random atm, only way is to turn "main_race_only" to False
 * player_id - ID of the player SC2 profile, which this program needs to work, see [How to get player_id](https://github.com/SC2GoalTracker/SC2GoalTracker/blob/master/README.md#How-to-get-player-id) below